Case Studies UX / UI

 Project Goals

-• Create a clear editorial entry point that explains why the archive matters before users browse it
+• Create a clear editorial entry point that helps visitors understand the archive before they begin browsing

 • Build a searchable retrieval view with side filters, collection stats, sort controls, and document hierarchy